insights-onprem/ros-helm-chart/docs/ui-oauth-authentication.md

 ## Overview

-The ROS OCP UI uses OpenShift's native OAuth proxy as a sidecar container to provide authentication.
+The UI for ROS OCP uses OpenShift's native OAuth proxy as a sidecar container to provide authentication.
 This allows users to authenticate using their OpenShift credentials without requiring additional identity providers.

 ### Quick Reference